 20. Angled Bob

-Shorter in the back and slightly longer in the front, this style looks best when worn sleek (so you can actually see the gradient).
+Ever so slightly shorter in the back and gradually longer in the front, this style looks best when worn sleek (so you can actually see the soft gradient).

 21. Voluminous Layers

 Wavy-haired gals, this one's for you.
 Layers throughout your whole head will lighten things up for weightless volume.

 22. Asymmetrical Bob

 Slightly longer on one side than the other; a deep side-part really accentuates the differentiation in lengths.

 Chop thin strands into a piecey shag for an edgy update.